mfederici/dsit/README.md

 trainer:      # Accessing and changing the parameters of the Pytorch Ligthning trainer
   gpus: 4     # Number of gpus used for training
 ```
-This setup allow easy deployment of the same code on different machines since all the hardware-dependent configuration
+With this setup, the same code on different machines since all the hardware-dependent configuration
 is grouped into the device `.yaml` configuration file.

 ## Weights & Bias logging